 1. All White Everything

 The base theme for your Hamptons kitchen is predominantly white.
 From there, you can choose to accentuate carefully chosen parts of your kitchen – such as with a tiled splashback, or a dark wood floor – always ensuring that white is the main focus of the room.
-Look at Hamptons style kitchen examples online (there are many on Kitchen Capital WA’s website) for visual inspiration on how to include colour tastefully.
+For a fantastic finish, complete the look of your room with stunning glass from a Perth glazier.
+Look at Hampton’s style kitchen examples online (there are many on Kitchen Capital WA’s website) for visual inspiration on how to include colour tastefully.

 2. Ocean Colours